Page updated 16/12/2018

 Director: John Woods.

-Rosie Willis, haunted by the murder of her husband twelve years ago, cannot forgive or forget.
-Her teenage son John, who witnessed the killing, is headed towards a life of delinquency fuelled by revenge.
-Then he meets charismatic born again preacher Billy McVea.
-For a while hope flickers in their shattered lives. http://www.northernirelandscreen.co.uk/catalogue/182/108/the-precious-blood-1996.aspx
+Rosie Willis, haunted by the murder of her husband twelve years ago, cannot forget or forgive.
+Her teenage son John, who witnessed the killing, is headed towards a life of delinquency fuelled by revenge (the rock-strewn road that leads to the ranks of the Protestant paramilitaries).
+Then she meets charismatic born-again preacher and an amateur boxing coach Billy McVea, who is finding it harder than he had hoped to forgive himself for his previous existence as a UVF hitman.
+For a while hope flickers in their shattered lives.

 Aka “Der Preis des Reichtums“.

-Peter Barkworth, Harriet Walter, Derek Thompson, John Kavanagh, Adrian Dunbar and Susanna Reid.
+Peter Barkworth, Harriet Walter, Derek Thompson, Jimmy Bartley, John Kavanagh, Adrian Dunbar and Susanna Reid.

 Director: Peter Smith.